Equipment I use

 Support for my cameras is provided by Bogen.
 I have a Bogen monopod that I use often and a Bogen 3021 tripod with a Bogen 3028 head.
 The tripod is aluminum, so it is a little on the heavy side and it sure gets cold in winter, but it has done very well and is very steady even when provoked by winds.
 It is also tall enough that I don’t have to stoop every time I use it.
 I have used the tripod for every large format photograph so having a great tripod is critical to me.

 The final item, of course, is film.
 For black and white photography I have used Kodak T-Max 100 and 400, Agfa Agfapan APX 100, Ilford Delta 100 and 400, and Ilford FP4+.
-Although they are all fine films, I am currently using FP4+ for large format and usually use it for medium format because I like the contrast and tonal range.
-For color I use Fuji Provia 100, a transparency film, because I like the tone of the color I get back.
-In my ReadyLoad I use Kodak E100VS, a saturated color transparency film.
+Although they are all fine films, I am currently using only FP4+ for large format and medium format because I like the contrast and tonal range.
+For color I use Fuji Provia 100, a transparency film, because I like the tone of the color I get back, but getting it processed has turned into a bit of a trial as the labs, formerly readily available, are now all out of state.
 I try to keep all the large format films the same speed because it makes my life so much simpler to do so.
-In medium format the film speed is set on each film back so it makes no more work for me to use more than one speed.
-I am not committed to any of these films and feel free to try new ones, but these are my choices at the moment.
+In medium format the film speed is set on each film back so it makes no more work for me to use more than one speed there. Â I no longer use Kodak ReadyLoad holders and film because it is no longer available, like so many bits of film paraphernalia since the advent of digital photography.